BioJulia/PopGen.jl/docs/io/variantcall.md

 ## Import a BCF/VCF file as a `PopObj`

 PopGen.jl provides a simple command `vcf` to import a VCF file as a `PopObj`, which requires only the name of the file and nothing else.
+While not strictly necessary, if you have polyploid or mixed-ploidy samples, this import method may be most efficient.

 ```julia
 potato = vcf("/home/data/russet_potatoes.vcf")